-In order to qualify for a permit, an applicant must be a member of the Cornell faculty, senior research associate, senior staff (upon approval of the department chair), or a licensed physician on staff at Gannett Health Services (for clinical, laboratory, or research use on humans).
+In order to qualify for a permit, an applicant must be a member of the Cornell faculty, qualified staff approved by the unit leader, or a licensed physician on staff at Gannett Health Services (for clinical, laboratory, or research use on humans).

 The training and experience required to qualify for a permit depends upon the type and relative hazards associated with the equipment to be used.
 In general, a permit applicant will be expected to have previous training and experience with RPE and be able to demonstrate adequate knowledge of:

 188.8.131.52.2 The biological effects of radiation.